-The following Management's Discussion and Analysis ("MD&A") of Canarc Resource Corp. (the "Company") should be read in conjunction with the accompanying audited consolidated statement of financial position as at December 31, 2015 and 2014 and the consolidated statements of comprehensive loss, changes in shareholders' equity and cash flows for the years ended December 31, 2015, 2014 and 2013, and a summary of significant accounting policies and other explanatory information, all of which are available at the SEDAR website at www.sedar.com.
+The following Management's Discussion and Analysis ("MD&A") of Canarc Resource Corp. (the "Company") should be read in conjunction with the accompanying audited consolidated statements of financial position as at December 31, 2016 and 2015 and the consolidated statements of comprehensive income (loss), changes in shareholders' equity and cash flows for the years ended December 31, 2016, 2015 and 2014, and a summary of significant accounting policies and other explanatory information, all of which are available at the SEDAR website at www.sedar.com.